Building Christians Up From The Foundation & Unto Perfection

 11 Let the woman learn in silence with all subjection.
 12 But I suffer not a woman to teach, nor to usurp authority over the man, but to be in silence.

-First, let’s talk about some of the things people have said about it.
+First, let’s talk about some of the things people have said about these verses.
 There are those who have tried to justify it by saying it doesn’t apply to us.
 They say that the women he was speaking of in this letter were being unruly and causing disruptions during church.
 Therefore he was telling them SPECIFICALLY that they should remain silent.

 The problem with this line of thinking is that Paul isn’t saying “I suffer not a woman in your church to teach.”
 Paul is speaking generally of all women here.